top of page

 Nordic Corporate Governance

-There has been an increasing interest in Nordic models of corporate governance - they have been perceived to have an appropriate balance between shareholder primacy and stakeholder interests.
-Yet these models only reflect the political economy of their respective institutional environments - the models are supported by tax and social security systems and are vulnerable to capture by politically dominant interest groups.
-Nordic corporate governance must be understood and measured in the context of this environment.
+There has been increasing interest in Nordic models of corporate governance - yet these models only reflect the political economy of their respective institutional environments characterized by applicable tax and political systems.
+A framework for a Nordic corporate governance index has been drawn up to reflect factors relevant in this environment.

 bottom of page